The Purple Heart: Historical basis

+Themes

 The Purple Heart was a work of wartime propaganda that had a stereotypical portrayal of the Japanese (usually by actors of non-Japanese origin) as sadistic tyrants trying to wrest the secret of their aircraft carrier's location during torture sessions.
 The 16 air crews did arrive over Japan from the USS Hornet (CV-8).
 President Franklin D. Roosevelt said the crews came from Shangri-La, a fictional place described in the 1933 novel Lost Horizon by British author James Hilton.
 The USS Shangri-La (CV-38) was commissioned in 1944.

-The Purple Heart was based on the real-life story of eight Doolittle Raiders who were captured from two different crews: Lieutenants Dean E. Hallmark, Robert J. Meder, Chase Nielsen, William G. Farrow, Robert L. Hite and George Barr, and Corporals Harold A. Spatz and Jacob DeShazer.
-Three Doolittle Raiders (Farrow, Hallmark and Spatz) were executed by the Imperial Japanese Army, while Meder died of disease in prison.
-In September 1945, after the Japanese surrender, the four survivors of the trial were repatriated back to the U.S. Of the four, Chase Nielsen would remain in the service as a career officer, eventually retiring from the U.S. Air Force.
-Robert Hite would pursue a civilian career while remaining as an officer in the U.S. Air Force Reserve, to include a subsequent 4-year recall to active duty in a flying status.
-Due to his injuries sustained in captivity, Joseph Barr would be medically retired as an Army Air Forces captain and become a Department of the Army civilian while Doolittle Raider Jacob DeShazer would later return to Japan to be a Christian minister.

 The Purple Heart concludes with a speech where Dana Andrews as Capt.
 Harvey Ross declares that he had understood the Japanese less than he had thought, and that they did not know Americans if they thought this would frighten them.

 At the time of its release, the war in the Pacific was still raging and there was little concern for such excesses.
 The December 7, 1941, Japanese attack on Pearl Harbor was still fresh in the minds of the American public.
 In later years, many of the principal players, including Dana Andrews, came to express regret over the more distasteful aspects of the film.